ysnaldster/BloggerApp/README.md

 * Creation of API structures.
 * Use of .Net Core.
-* Management of Entity Framework (Fluent API).
+* Use of Entity Framework (Fluent API).
 * Creation of Docker containers for database administration and application encapsulation.
 * PostgresSQL as main database engine.
 * Manage of DDD (Drive Domain Design) architecture
+* Setting up an optimized test environment with Xunit
-* Testing with Xunit.
+* Integration and unit testing with Xunit.

 ## Table of Contents